linode/manager/docs/GETTING_STARTED.md

 By default, Cloud Manager's dev server only listens on `localhost`.
 If you need to expose the Vite dev server, you can use the following command.

-> **Note**: This is useful for running Cloud Manager's dev server in Docker-like envrionments
+> **Note**: This is useful for running Cloud Manager's dev server in Docker-like environments

 ```bash
 yarn up:expose